Definitions and Examples of cheerful, happy, joyful

 Learn when and how to use these words with these examples!

-Feeling or expressing joy, contentment, or satisfaction.
+Feeling or showing pleasure, contentment, or joy.

-Feeling or expressing great happiness, delight, or pleasure.
+Feeling or expressing great happiness and delight.

 Key Differences: cheerful vs happy vs joyful